• Skip to primary navigation

 In general, online learning is a more affordable option, as you’ll get a high-quality education at a much lower cost due to the lower overhead needed to operate these programs.
 However, it’s important to note that the average cost of online college is still a significant investment.

-Most schools do charge less for online than in-person programs – 80% of public schools offer lower rates for online out-of-state students, and 96% of private schools have cheaper online programs.
+Most schools charge less for online than in-person programs – 80% of public schools offer lower rates for online out-of-state students, and 96% of private schools offer cheaper online programs.

 References